How Can I Help You Say Goodbye: Content

-Background
+Background and release

 Loveless' album, "Only What I Feel" had sold over 650,000 copies and had been certified as an RIAA Gold Album.
 Sony/Epic was receiving requests from radio stations that this song be released as a single, and in March 1994 it was released.
-This song climbed up the charts, reaching #3 in June.
+The song climbed up the charts, reaching number three in June.
 It was also nominated for the 1995 Grammy Awards for Best Female Country Vocal Performance and Best Country Song.
-The accompanying music video was nominated by both the CMA and the ACM as 1995 Video of the Year.
+The music video, directed by Jim Shea, was nominated by both the CMA and the ACM as 1995 Video of the Year.
 The song was also nominated for the Song of the Year at the 12th annual Music City News Country Songwriters Awards in 1994.

-"How Can I Help You Say Goodbye" charted for 20 weeks on the Billboard Hot Country Singles and Tracks chart, reaching No. 3 during the week of June 4, 1994.
+"How Can I Help You Say Goodbye" charted for 20 weeks on the US Billboard Hot Country Singles and Tracks chart, reaching No. 3 during the week of June 4, 1994.

 Burton Collins, who was an actor at the time, had never written a song before "How Can I Help You Say Goodbye".
 He told Country Weekly that the title was spoken to him by his grandmother shortly before her death in 1988.
 After being introduced to Karen Taylor-Good by a mutual friend, he wrote the song with her.
 Collins said that he and Taylor-Good wrote the song in three hours.

-Loveless told in an 1993 interview, that a letter from Collins gave her the strength to get through the song.
+Loveless told in 1993, that a letter from Collins gave her the strength to get through the song.
 "It hit me so hard that I just cried every time I tried to record it.
 I had a real difficult time just getting through it."
 The universal power of the song became evident the first time she performed it - for an audience of crusty media types at a convention in New York.
 "I saw this guy breaking up, sort of rubbing his eyes and trying to control his feelings, and I went up to him after the show and said, 'I didn't mean to make you cry'."

+In 1994, she told Billboard magazine, "It's unbelievable what that song has done, and how many people it has reached out there.
+I'm getting standing ovations.
+We go into another song right after that, and my guitar player almost has to break into the applause in order to get started on the next tune."
+She added that the song induces "people [to] share their thoughts with me about what they've been through."